Tom-Nagy/family-friendly/FEATURES.md

 Page where user can add and edit personal information.
 It gives the possibility to delete the profile.
 Upon deleting a message gives the user information about data stored and the steps to follow to retrieve or delete this data.
-There is a section that displays the event he or she is participating in.
-It provides option to cancel, edit or leave an event.
+There is a section that displays the event he or she is participating in and has created.
+It provides option to see those events.
-A sorting button is provided in order to only show the event created by the user.
 A default profile picture is displayed representing the top flower of the website logo.

 3 links provide the user the possibility to update/change: